Mary Semans

 Mary Duke Biddle Trent Semans (February 21, 1920 – January 25, 2012) was an American heiress, activist, politician, and philanthropist.
 She was the granddaughter of Benjamin N. Duke and the great-granddaughter of Washington Duke, both tobacco and energy tycoons who helped start Duke University.
-Semans is remembered for her support and work towards promoting the arts and humanities through various philanthropic entities.
+Semans supported the arts and humanities through various philanthropic entities.
+She was a dedicated civil rights activist, and ran for the Durham City Council on a platform dedicated to increasing voter registration among African-Americans.
+She was the first woman to serve as mayor pro tempore of Durham.

 Life

 Early life

 Mary Duke Biddle was born in 1920 in New York City to Mary Lillian Duke Biddle and Anthony J. Drexel Biddle, Jr., and she lived a comfortable early life as the daughter of wealthy and prominent parents.
 Her mother was an aspiring opera singer and her father a retired World War I captain and a US ambassador.
 As a girl she learned to play the piano and attended the Hewitt School in New York.
 When she was fourteen years old, her parents divorced and she moved to Durham, North Carolina, to live with her grandmother.